About 'Recommended' Scales

 (Free for MDS members)

-The following scales and questionnaires are owned and licensed by MDS (NOTE: the first title links to the full paper or questionnaire, and is followed by a link to the actual scale/score sheet):
+The following scales and questionnaires are owned and licensed by the International Parkinson and Movement Disorder Society (NOTE: the first title links to the full paper or questionnaire, and is followed by a link to the actual scale/score sheet).

 - Global Assessment Scale for Wilson’s Disease | Scale